Your event is an environmental disaster waiting to happen and you're the cause! Part 1

 6) Everyone that responds with a maybe goes on the 'no' list, unless they change it to a yes by the r.s.v.p date. why?
 Most people who say maybe just don’t want to hurt your feelings and are unlikely to show up, however, there are a few genuine maybe's but the person in question will change their maybe to a yes or no by the r.s.v.p date.
 You can recheck with the rest just in case but 'maybe' is a negative answer.

 7) All those who say yes, are likely to be there, don’t forget to include yourself in the headcount.

-8) This number is now quite reliable, and this is the amount of people you buy food for.
+8) This number is now quite reliable, and this is the number of people you buy food for.

 9) Caterers are actively reducing food waste so please never order less food for the number of people you know are coming as you won’t have enough food.
 Caterers used to have a bad reputation for being irresponsible food wasters and that is no longer true.

-10) So, you sent out 120 invites and 70 people responded with a yes.
-70 people is your final headcount for your event and this number is based on actual numbers given to you by your guests.
+10) So, you sent out 120 invites and 70 people responded with a yes, then 70 people is your final headcount for your event and this number is based on actual numbers given to you by your guests.

-Blog post written by Lorna Robins owner of Buffet Heroes in Stockport.
+Blog post by Lorna Robins owner of Buffet Heroes in Stockport.